mozilla-services/socorro/docs/service/webapp.rst

 Then you can start and stop the webapp, adjust files, and debug.
 The webapp runs ESBuild's watch mode and Django's StatReloader to reload static file changes automatically.
-This avoids needing to stop, rebuild, and restart the container/server on every change.
+This avoids needing to stop, rebuild, and restart the container/server on every change to static files.
+Note that changes to ``esbuild.js`` and other config files may still require stop/rebuild/restart.

 Static Assets
 =============

-At the time of this writing, JS files are collected and processed by collectstatic and django-pipeline.
-All other static assets (CSS, images, fonts, etc) are collected and processed by ESBuild.
-Migration of JS to ESBuild is currently in progress, with the intent to retire django-pipeline when complete.
-The collectstatic package will continue to be used in support of the internal Django admin pages.
+Static assets (JS, CSS, images, fonts) are collected and processed by ESBuild.
+Because we host Django admin pages, we also rely on the collectstatic package for assets that belong to those internal admin pages.
+There is minor overlap between ESBuild and collectstatic, particarly relating to images/fonts.
+However, main site development involves only ESBuild.

 Static asset builds are triggered by NPM scripts in ``webapp/package.json``.
 The assets are built into ``/app/webapp/static`` also known as ``STATIC_ROOT``.